WifiGuyWill/Aruba-AP-Dual-Uplink-ClearPass-Script/README.md

 Edit main.py and enter the credentials for Aruba Activate and Bearer tokenn for ClearPass.
 Then execute the script 'python3 main.py'

 The script will first log into Aruba Activate and download the inventory of devices.
-Then parse the inventory for the mac-address of each device and add one hexidecimal to match the redudant hardware mac-address for each AP (ETH1).
+Then parse the inventory for the mac-address of each device and add one hexadecimal to match the redudant hardware mac-address for each AP (ETH1).
 The script will then create a new Endpoints database entry for each new mac-address in ClearPass.

 Please feel free to modify or provide any comments or feedback.